javito350/FIle-Sorting-Algorithm/writing/reflection.md

 This project allowed me to explore the performance of different sorting algorithms in Python and understand how the choice of algorithm can impact the runtime for different input sizes.
 By designing experiments and analyzing empirical results, I gained insights into the efficiency of sorting algorithms and the challenges of evaluating their performance.
 The results suggest that further investigation is needed to fully understand the performance characteristics of sorting algorithms and their suitability for different applications.

-TODO: Provide a two to three sentence statement about the key takeaways from conducting this experiment.
-Please note that the course instructor will display some student takeaways on the course web site and use them to facilitate follow-on class discussions.